-The Jazz and Contemporary Music Program at the University of Maine at Augusta immerses its students in the music of today – jazz, rock, new classical – with an emphasis on creativity, technology, and careers.
+The Contemporary and Popular Music Music Program at the University of Maine at Augusta immerses its students in the music of today – jazz, rock, new classical – with an emphasis on creativity, technology, and careers.

 UMA’s music program is Northern New England’s preeminent modern music education resource.
-We offer concentrations in Performance, Sonic Arts and Composition, Music Education and Audio Technology.
+We offer concentrations in Performance, Sonic Arts: Audio Recording and Composition and Music Education

 Our renowned faculty, progressive program content, multi-stylistic approaches, highly-personalized instruction, technical facilities, and extremely competitive tuition have made UMA the prime choice for dedicated music students with a contemporary focus.